LinuxLab-ESGI/Secure-GRUB-2/README.md

 ## GRUB

 First of all GNU GRUB (**GR**and **U**nified **B**ootloader) is a boot loader and boot manager from the [GNU Project](https://www.gnu.org/).
-Excuted after the booting of the BIOS or UEFI it allows user to select in which operating system he wants to boot and it serves in the same time as a Linux boot loader.
+Executed after the booting of the BIOS or UEFI it allows user to select in which operating system he wants to boot and it serves in the same time as a Linux boot loader.

 ## Boot process of Linux